 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Pharmaceutical Pro oducts - Outpatient What Is the Copayment or Coinsurance You Pay?
+Yes Yes Pharmaceutical Pro ducts - Outpatient l What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-None 30% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+20% 30% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Physician Fees for Surgical and Medical Ser vices What Is the Copayment or Coinsurance You Pay?
-This May Include a Copayment, Coinsurance or Both.
-None 30% Covered Health Care Services provided by an out-of-Network Physician in certain Network facilities will apply the same cost sharing (Copayment, Coinsurance and applicable deductible) as if those services were provided by a Network Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+Yes Yes Physician Fees for Surgical and Medical Ser vices 1 What Is the Copayment or Coinsurance You Pay?
+This May Include a Copayment, Coinsurance or Both. \$30 per visit for a Primary Care Physician office surgery visit or \$60 per visit for a Specialist office surgery visit All other services: 20% 30% Covered Health Care Services provided by an out-of-Network Physician in certain Network facilities will apply the same cost sharing (Copayment, Coinsurance and applicable deductible) as if those services were Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes provided by a Network provider; however Allowed Amounts will be determined as described below under Allowed Amounts in this Does the Annual Deductible Apply?
-Yes Yes Schedule of Benefits.
+Primary Care and Specialist Physician office surgery visit: No All other services: Yes res Schedule of Benefits.